wreeves0/Car-Connect/README.md

 ~~~
 Required Fields:

-Price: The price of the sale.
+-Price: The price of the sale.
-Automobile VIN: The  unique identifier of the automobile being sold.
+-Automobile VIN: The  unique identifier of the automobile being sold.
-Salesperson ID: The unique identifier of the salesperson involved in the sale.
+-Salesperson ID: The unique identifier of the salesperson involved in the sale.
-Customer ID: The unique identifier of the customer making the purchase.
+-Customer ID: The unique identifier of the customer making the purchase.